 If you were sexually assaulted off campus, contact the local police department where the incident took place.
 The local police department will have jurisdiction over the matter.

 You may also contact the Title IX Office to discuss support options, such as academic accommodations, campus resources available virtually, and community resources.
-If you need confidential support, the Health and Wellness Center has virtual options to access their staff psychologist.
+If you need confidential support, the Health and Wellness Center is available in-person and virtual options to access their staff psychologist.

-If the alleged-perpetrator is an Irvine Valley College student, and you wish to file a complaint against him/her/them, contact Anne Chua, Title IX Investigator/Manager, 949-451-5231 or firstname.lastname@example.org, to discuss the complaint process.
+If the alleged-student is an Irvine Valley College student, and you wish to file a complaint against him/her/them, contact Anne Chua, Title IX Investigator/Manager, (949) 451-5231 or email, to discuss the complaint process and your reporting options.

-If the alleged-perpetrator is a student from another college, contact Anne Chua, Title IX Investigator/Manager, 949-451-5231 or email@example.com, for assistance in reporting to the other college.
+If the alleged-student is a student from another college, contact Anne Chua, Title IX Investigator/Manager, 949-451-5231 or email for assistance in reporting to the other college.